 Before Route 91, I always wanted to keep my personal life and thoughts private.
 But now I ask myself one question when I make decisions.
 “If I were gone tomorrow, would I regret not doing it?

-If I was gone tomorrow, I would regret not being able to share my story and everything I have learned and hopefully help someone.
+I would regret not being able to share my story and everything I have learned so far and hopefully help someone.
 Thanks for reading!